Unitechglobal/KNUST-Virtual-Library-KVL-ANDROID/README.md

 <img src="Screenshots/Screenshot_20180326-105909[1].png" width="250"> <img src="Screenshots/Screenshot_20180326-105917[1].png" width="250">

 ## Download links
 Still working on this.
-Check back later. :wink::wink:
+Check back later. :wink:

+## Issues and Suggesions
+we are open and ready to work on all issues and recommendations.
+All contributions are appreciated :pointup:
+Post all issues and or suggestions [here](https://github.com/Unitechglobal/KNUST-Virtual-Library-KVL-ANDROID/issues).
+You can also help with our survey by filling [this google form](https://goo.gl/N2P1qu). *recommended*